Monday, August 18, 2025

 Unison Prayer for Forgiveness

 We must admit, Loving God, that if faith is a trust which cannot be confirmed, it is easier not to trust.
-Of if faith is the gut feeling that hope is just around the corner, we prefer to keep our eyes closed.
+If faith is the gut feeling that hope is just around the corner, we prefer to keep our eyes closed.
 And surely, if faith is to be lived out in difficult moments, we often leave it behind at home.

 Call us into your backyard, God of wonder, to point up to the stars and remind us that we cannot begin to imagine, or count, how many times you will forgive us.
 Give us the trust to have faith in you, the faith to hope in you, and the assurance you will surround us with the grace, hope, and wonder shared with us through Jesus Christ, our Lord and Savior.
 Amen.